aplteam/SevenZip/README.md

 The class "SevenZip" relies on an installed version of the Open Source zipper [7zip](http://www.7-zip.org/).

-The class makes it very easy to zip as well as unzip stuff.
+The class makes it very easy to zip and unzip stuff.

-"SevenZip" suppports the following formats:
+"SevenZip" supports the following formats:
  * 7z
  * split
  * zip
  * gzip
  * bzip2
  * ta
-You can either specify an appropriate extension or set the "type" property in order to enforce a certain format.
+You can either specify an appropriate extension or set the "type" property in order to enforce a particular format.

 ```
       myZipper←⎕new #.SevenZip (,⊂'MyZipFile')